visit-dav/visit/docs/SphynxDocs/Quantitative/DataLevelComparisonsWizard.rst

 CMFE expression is to be evaluated.
 The choices are either *connectivity-based* or *position-based*.
 A position-based CMFE is a more general evaluation at the likely expense of lower performance.
 When in doubt, it is best to use this option.
-Connectivity-based evaluation is applicable *only* when the mesh of the donor variable and the target mesh are one-for-one *both* topologically and geometrically.
+Connectivity-based evaluation is applicable *only* when donor and target meshes are one-for-one *both* topologically and geometrically.
 In this case, VisIt_ can optimize the evaluation and avoid having to deal with cases where the donor and target meshes do not wholly overlap.

 .. _dlc_4: